sanger-tol/ascc/paper/paper.md

 affiliations:
  - name: The Sanger Institute, Wellcome Genome Campus, UK
    index: 1
-date: 01 January 2025
+date: 01 December 2025
 bibliography: paper.bib

 ---

 # Summary

 When producing genome assemblies, a routine procedure is to check the assembled sequences for cobionts and contaminants.
 Numerous existing tools can be used for this purpose, however, each tool can produce spurious results.
-When dealing with assemblies from samples with a complex composition of species, it can be useful to run multiple tools for sequence identification in parallel and then compare their results.
-We have put together a Nextflow pipeline called Assembly Screen for Cobionts and Contaminants (ASCC) that collects a selection of taxonomic identification and decontamination tools in one pipeline.
-The pipeline contains Tiara, read mapping, BLAST and Kraken2 against the NCBI nt database, Diamond BLASTX against the NCBI nr and Uniprot databases, kmer counting and dimensionality reduction, BlobToolKit, FCS-GX, FCS-adaptor, VecScreen, a PacBio barcodes check and BLAST for detecting organellar sequences.
-Running each component of the pipeline is optional.
-The results of a run are collected as a BlobToolKit dataset and CSV tables.
-This pipeline is regularly used in the Tree of Life programme of the Wellcome Sanger Institute, running a large-scale assembly production pipeline.
+When dealing with assemblies from samples with a complex composition of species, it can be necessary to run multiple tools for sequence identification in parallel and then compare their results.
+We have assembled the Nextflow pipeline, called Assembly Screen for Cobionts and Contaminants (ASCC), which collects a selection of taxonomic identification and decontamination tools into one pipeline.
+The pipeline contains Tiara, read mapping, BLAST and Kraken2 (using the NCBI nt database), Diamond BLASTX (using the NCBI nr and Uniprot databases), kmer counting and dimensionality reduction, the sanger-tol/blobtoolkit pipeline, FCS-GX, FCS-adaptor, VecScreen, a PacBio barcodes check and BLAST for detecting organellar sequences.
+The pipline has been designed to be highly customisable, allowing the end user to adapt the pipeline for their needs.
+The main results of the pipeline run are collected as a BlobToolKit dataset and CSV tables.
+This pipeline is now regularly used in the Tree of Life programme of the Wellcome Sanger Institute, having been used in the decontamination of thousands of assemblies, running a large-scale assembly production pipeline.

 # Statement of need